The Cost of Doing Nothing

 Step 3: The Incremental Changeover (The Strangler Fig Pattern)

 We don't switch everything at once.
 We use a method called the "Strangler Fig Pattern."4 The new system is put in place *around* the old one.
 We start by redirecting one small piece of functionality to the new application.
-For example, all new customer entries might go into the new system, while the old system still handles invoicing.
 Over time, more and more functionality is strangled from the old system and replaced by the new one, until the legacy application has no responsibilities left and can be safely turned off.

 This approach minimizes disruption, allows your team to learn the new system gradually, and provides immediate value at each stage.